pngwn/MDsveX/packages/svast-utils/README.md

 There is no copying and no returning of new nodes.
 It just walks the tree with some optional bailouts.
 Feel free to mutate the tree as you go but if you do stuff like changing the length a children array while it is being walked something bad might happen.

 `walk` calls itself recursively, if your tree is very large then your computer will explode.

-None of these utilities are immutable operations because that shit is expensive.

 #### example